cap-js/docs/cds/cdl.md

 #### OData Annotations

-The OData backend of the CAP CDS compiler supports expression valued annotations.
+The OData backend of the CAP CDS compiler supports expression-valued annotations.
 See [Expressions in OData Annotations](../advanced/odata#expression-annotations).